Becksteinlab/imdclient/docs/source/protocol_v3.rst

    Header:
       6 (int32) MD Communication
-      <n_forces> (int32) Number of forces to be applied to the simulation engine
+      <n_atoms> (int32) Number of atoms in the IMD system to apply forces to

    Body:
-      <array> (int32[n_forces]) Indices of atoms in the IMD system to apply forces to
+      <array> (int32[n_atoms]) Indices of atoms in the IMD system to apply forces to
-      <array> (float32[n_forces * 3]) The X, Y, and Z components of forces to be applied to
+      <array> (float32[n_atoms * 3]) The X, Y, and Z components of forces to be applied to
                                      the atoms at the indices specified in the above array

 The array of IMD system indices does not need to be monotonically increasing, meaning the indices can be "out of order".
-However, indices cannot be duplicated, i.e. the index array cannot contain index "2" twice.
-In this case, the force vectors should be combined before being sent to the simulation engine to be applied.
+However, the index array cannot contain any index twice.
+Force vectors acting on the same index should be combined before being sent to the simulation engine to be applied.

+.. _pause:

 Pause
 ^^^^^

 Sent from the receiver to the simulation engine any time after the `Session info`_ has been sent to request that the simulation engine pauses execution of the simulation until a `Resume`_ packet is sent.
-Unlike in IMDv2, pause is idempotent, meaning sending a pause packet multiple times in a row will not toggle the state of the simulation.
-Instead, subsequent pause packets sent after the first one will have no effect.
+Pause is idempotent, meaning subsequent pause packets sent after the first one will have no effect.

 .. code-block:: none